Invariance of Steady State Thermodynamics between Different Scales of Description: Conclusion

-\paragraph{Conclusion.---} We have considered the system which can be described as Markovian stochastic process at two scales of description, and have shown that the excess entropy productions are essentially invariant with respect to the change in the scales of description, even in the case where the irreversible entropy production depends on the scales and the operation is not quasistatic.
+We have considered the system which can be described as Markovian stochastic process at two scales of description, and have shown that the excess entropy production is essentially invariant with respect to the change in the scales of description, even in the case where the irreversible entropy production depends on the scales and the operation is not quasistatic.
 The main result has been illustrated in B\"uttiker-Landauer motor system.

 Our results are encouraging for the experimental investigation of steady state thermodynamics.
 Measurable variables are often restricted to a few degrees of freedom, due to the limitation in experimental techniques.
 In such cases, the irreversible entropy production does not generally have a scale-invariant value.
 It is expected, however, that the excess entropy production possesses a scale-independent value, when we obtain the coarse-grained description of the measurable quantities.
 Therefore, the objectivity of the physical quantity is recovered by considering the excess entropy production, supporting the possibility of experimentally exploring steady state thermodynamics based on the mesoscopic scale of description.